rankutah/blog/sites/rank-utah/content/pricing.md

 ### Do you charge setup fees?
 No. Setup is included in your monthly price.

-### What does “unlimited content updates” include?
+### What does “ongoing updates and support” include?
-No hard cap.
 Requests typical of a small‑business website are included.
 Make requests via email, text, or phone.
 Send images via email or uploading to your Google Drive folder.
 Blog posts you provide are published as well.

 Included examples:
 - Update text, photos, hours, services, menus, pricing, or FAQs